jguerrero-icinetic/android-sdk/README.md

 AplazameSDK.checkAvailability(Checkout checkout, AvailabilityCallback responseCallback)
 ```
 Both use the **AvailabilityCallback** interface with these 3 methods:
-- `onAvailabilitySuccess`: Aplazame is available
+- `onAvailable`: Aplazame is available
-- `onAvailabilityFailure`: Aplazame is not available
+- `onNotAvailable`: Aplazame is not available
 - `onFailure`: Unknown error.
 It could be a timeout, Internet not available, so on.

 Initialize the checkout in a WebView